Housemaster: Working lifestyle

 The post is almost always residential.
 The Housemaster has the pastoral care of their boarders as their primary role.
 A community spirit fosters between the boarders themselves and the Housemaster leading them.
 Many boarding houses have names, sometimes of a famous person, or a person with a strong connection and important history within the school, or they may be more functional names.
 Many schools, like Shrewsbury, will have houses named after former students or important figures of the school, whilst others, like Eton, will refer to houses mostly by the initials of the housemaster.

-Regardless of the name, with each house having an identity, a sense of pride develops for the Housemaster.
-Many houses are known for certain attributes or characteristics.
-The Housemaster will have an important part in ensuring the good reputation and image that their house develops.

 The Housemaster is the master of discipline as well as support, for the boarders.
 They maintain authority in their own manner within their house (and across the school).
 It is a semi-autonomous position and the Housemaster may have a wide range of ways in dealing with unruly or unwanted behaviour, such as official sanctions.
 The Housemaster will frequently be the first port-of-call for other members of staff, including teachers and other boarding staff.
-The Housemaster must be prepared to give an honest, accurate account and mentor their boarder carefully.